KelvinHere/book-review-app/README.md

     - Click 'connect your application'
     - Select your driver and version ie 'Python' '3.6 or later'
     - Copy the given "Connection String"
-    - Create env.py in the root of the book app workspace and add the code below
+    - Create env.py in the root of the local book app workspace and add the code below
         - `import os`
-        - `os.environ.setdefault()`
+        - `os.environ.setdefault("MONGO_URI", )`
-    - Paste the Connection String inside this and replace the <> markers with your Atlas details
+    - Paste the Connection String inside os.environ.setdefault() and replace the <> markers with your Atlas details
     - The contents of env.py should look similar to the code below
         - `import os`
         - `os.environ.setdefault("MONGO_URI", "mongodb+srv://root:MYPASSWORD@firstcluster.er9ib.mongodb.net/book_app_db?retryWrites=true&w=majority")`